 Foundational Business Management Course

-Before they are eligible to receive their first loan with En Vía, all borrowers are required to participate in an introductory business course.
+Before they are eligible to receive their first loan with En Vía, all entrepreneurs are required to participate in an introductory business course.
 The goal of these initial classes is that women learn the fundamentals of how to run and grow a business.
 These 8 sessions take one month to complete and are offered on a regular basis in each community to welcome women to the program.
 The classes cover a broad range of topics, some of which include: defining and separating business money and personal finances; calculating profits and fixing prices; how to avoid losing money in business; and managing credit sales.
 Each borrower in our program receives 8 hours of business training before receiving her first loan.
 The curriculum for this course was developed through a training with the non-profit Freedom From Hunger.
 It is conversation- and example-based and designed to be adapted for students with a range of literacy levels.

 Monthly Business Courses